bigmoves/bigmoves/README.md

 ### Hello 👋

 My name is Chad.
 I'm currently working on the next generation of budgeting and reporting software at [OpenGov](https://opengov.com/).
-In my free time I like tinkering with new libraries and frameworks in the javascript/typescript world.
+I live in Bishop, CA and spend my free time rock climbing, skiing, and exploring the outdoors.
+I also enjoy tinkering with new javascipt libraries and frameworks.

+Here are some projects I've worked on recently...

-### Personal Website
+### [WIP] Personal Website
 My personal [site](https://rad-sigma.vercel.app/) is built with [Remix.run](https://remix.run/), [Vercel](https://www.vercel.com), and [tailwind](https://tailwindcss.com/).
 Photos are from adventures with friends and how I like spending time away from screens.

 ![image](https://user-images.githubusercontent.com/3190894/149206062-bbb63b41-d624-40f7-98ea-54d6f065551c.png)